 Found in oils such as safflower, sunflower, soybean, corn, and sesame, it can decrease total cholesterol.

 Less than 5-6% of calories should come from saturated fat on a cholesterol-lowering diet.
 Trans fat intake should be kept as low as possible with a goal to eliminate them completely.

 On an 2,000 calorie diet, this translates into less than 13 grams of saturated fat per day.
 The majority of fats you eat should be mono- and polyunsaturated fats.

 Dietary cholesterol is found only in animal products.
 Although dietary cholesterol can increase LDL cholesterol, it does not affect it nearly as much as saturated or trans fats.
-On a cholesterol-lowering diet, you should consume no more than 200 milligrams of cholesterol a day.
+On a cholesterol-lowering diet, you should eat as little dietary cholesterol as possible while eating a healthful diet.

 Eating a diet high in soluble fiber can help lower your LDL cholesterol.
 There are 2 main types of fiber : soluble and insoluble.
 While both are very important to health, only soluble fiber impacts cholesterol levels.
 When soluble fiber is digested, it dissolves into a gel-like substance that helps block the absorption of fat and cholesterol into the bloodstream.

 Soluble fiber is found in foods such as oatmeal, oat bran, barley, soy products, legumes, apples, and strawberries.
 On a cholesterol-lowering diet, you should consume at least 5-10 grams of soluble fiber per day, and ideally 10-25 grams.